Blended Assessments of Learning

 Online Assessment Tool Features

 Online quizzing tools typically provide some affordance for randomization of test items.
 Depending upon how the instructor uses the tool, this may range from merely randomizing the order in which the same set of items appears to each student all the way to sophisticated alternative test versions in which test items in various content categories and at different levels of difficulty are dynamically-generated for each student (i.e., each student receives a different test, but each version is equivalent).
 The instructor may impose assessment time limits such that the test is only available within a certain window of opportunity (e.g., an entire week or just one evening).
 Additionally, time limits can also be placed on the period between the opening of the quiz and its submission (e.g., a few minutes to multiple hours).
 Related to this restriction, the instructor can also allow students to see the entire test at once or only one test item at a time.
 Supported by the online quizzing tool, the instructor may choose to establish rules for assessment completion.
 For instance, students may be required to complete the quiz in one sitting once the quiz is launched, or they may have the option to start the quiz, log-out, and come back later (within whatever time restrictions have been established).
 Online assessment tools also support proctoring if the instructor (or institution) chooses to undertake the logistical arrangements involved in vetting proctors.
 An approved individual receives a password to unlock the quiz and then he remains present while the student takes the test.
 The proctor may be asked to verify the student’s identity and/or ensure compliance with certain test-taking protocols (e.g., open/closed book, etc.).
+Commercial tools for remote proctoring have appeared on the market in recent years.
+The functionality of the proctoring programs range from taking pictures of students during an exam to a remote individual watching students via live video feed.
+The conundrum here is whether the institution or student pays the fees to proctor an exam.
+[See a review of online proctoring tools provided by Faculty eCommons].

 Assessment Design Strategies